Mikej81/http-keepalive/README.md

 # HTTP Keep-Alive Analyzer

-A comprehensive web server fingerprinting and analysis tool that helps you understand how web servers handle connections, what technologies they use, and how they're configured.
+A web server fingerprinting and analysis tool that helps you understand how web servers handle connections, what technologies they use, and how they're configured.

 ## What Does This Tool Do?